alphauslabs/tmpdocs/docs/guides/aws-query-costs.md

 ```

 !!! tip "Tip #1"
-    Check out the JSON request format [here](https://alphauslabs.github.io/blueapidocs/#/Cost/Cost_ReadCosts) to know more about all the supported parameters of the `bluectl awscost get` subcommand.
+    Check out the JSON request format [here](https://alphauslabs.github.io/blueapidocs/#/Cost/Cost_ReadCosts) to know more about the `bluectl awscost get --raw-input '{...}' command's supported parameters.

 !!! tip "Tip #2"
-    TBD
+    If your `--raw-input` is getting longer and is becoming difficult to read, you can write it in a file, and reference that file in your command.
+For example,
+    ```sh
+    # This is your query file.
+    $ cat /tmp/query.json
+    {
+      "accountId":"012345678901",
+      "startTime":"20211201",
+      "endTime":"20211231"
+    }

+    # Use query.json file as your --raw-input.
+    $ bluectl awscost get --raw-input "$(cat /tmp/query.json)"
+    ```

 Download current month's adjustment costs for a specific billing group and save as CSV file:
 ```sh